particle-iot/docs/src/content/datasheets/app-notes/application-notes.md

 - [AN016 Tracker Keypad LCD](https://github.com/particle-iot/app-notes/tree/master/AN016-Tracker-Keypad-LCD) demonstrates adding a keypad, LCD character display, DAC, and cloud configuration to the Tracker One using the M8 connector.
 - [AN018 Tracker Tank Level Sensor](https://github.com/particle-iot/app-notes/tree/master/AN018-Tracker-Level) shows how to expand the Tracker One via the M8 connector including additional GPIO, ADC, a 240-33 ohm tank level sensor input, and a 12 VDC boost converter.
 - [AN019 Tracker Prototype to Board](https://github.com/particle-iot/app-notes/tree/master/AN019-Tracker-Prototype) shows how start prototyping with off-the-shelf I2C sensors and the Tracker SoM Evaluation and migrate to using a custom board for the Tracker One M8 Connector.
+- [AN020 Tracker 4-20mA Sensor Single](https://github.com/particle-iot/app-notes/tree/master/AN020-Tracker-4-20mA) shows how connect 4-20mA sensors to the Tracker One.
+Includes a 24V boost converter that can power from the LiPo battery and overcurrent protection.
+- [AN021 Tracker 4-20mA Sensor Quad](https://github.com/particle-iot/app-notes/tree/master/AN021-Tracker-4-20mA-Quad) shows how connect up to four 4-20mA sensors to the Tracker One.
+Requires an external 12VDC power supply, but includes a boost converter to 24V and an I2C ADC (ADC1015).

 ### Programming techniques